What “good” looks like for MDR service providers

 Proactive versus reactive response capabilities

-Modern MDR service providers excel when balancing both proactive and reactive response capabilities.
+Modern MDR vendors excel when balancing both proactive and reactive response capabilities.
 Reactive response addresses detected threats, while proactive response involves actively seeking threats and vulnerabilities before they cause damage.

 Proactive capabilities include threat hunting where analysts actively search for compromise signs within client environments.
 This involves analyzing log data, network traffic, and system behaviors to identify subtle malicious activity indicators that might not trigger automated alerts.